jtulak/huefri/README.md

 ## How it works
 You press a button on an IKEA remote.
 The paired Trådfri bulb changes its light and within one second, all other configured Hue bulbs changes too.

-It is far from ideal, but until IKEA provides us with a way how to subscribe to events on a conremote, all we can do is to watch Trådfri bulbs and repeat any change on other bublbs.
+It is far from ideal, but until IKEA provides us with a way how to subscribe to events on a remote, all we can do is to watch Trådfri bulbs and repeat any change on other bublbs.

 Right now, this project supports only 1:N pairing.
 That means, it can watch only one Trådfri bulb (and remote) and propagate to N Hue bulbs.
 I don't need other Trådfri light right now, so I can't test/develop any other configuration.
 I'm happy to accept patches, though.